The festival is owned and operated by Oregon Food Bank, a nonprofit hunger-relief organization, as its largest fundraiser.

 Thank you blues fans!

-Last year, donations at the Waterfront Blues Festival were at record levels as well.
-The festival raised 110,454 pounds of food and $748,000 to help fight hunger.
+Last year's festival raised was a rousing success, raising $902,000 to help fight hunger through donations at the gate as well as advance purchases of special tickets and passes.
+In addition, the festival raised an estimated 116,584 pounds of food.
 Revenue from the Waterfront Blues Fest has grown steadily over the past 24 years.
 In the past five years alone, more than $2.8 million in cumulative net festival revenue has directly supported OFB's mission.

 Your donations at the gate and purchase of tickets and passes make a difference!